Configure Health Alerts

 Save the file and reload Netdata's health configuration to apply your changes.

-Alerts and notifications can be disabled permanently via configuration changes, or temporarily, via the health management API.
-The available options are described below.
+You can disable alerts and notifications permanently via configuration changes, or temporarily via the health management API.

 In the netdata.conf